BeardedPlatypus/BeardedPlatypus/README.md

 break into game-development, some day ...
 Most of my personal projects can be found right here on github.
 Currently I am a bit obsessed with F# and Fabulous for Xamarin.Forms.
-Other than that I can often be found programming in C++, with an occassional outing into Elm, python.
+Other than that I can often be found programming in C++, with an occassional outing into Elm, python or other programming language.

 Besides programming I try to continuously learn new things.
 Sometimes draw, mostly poorly, and occassionally work on custom keyboard designs.